Rank Centrality: Ranking from Pair-wise Comparisons: Discussion

 \section{Discussion}

-The main contribution of this paper is the design and analysis of {\em Rank Centrality}: an iterative algorithm for rank aggregation using pair-wise comparisons.
-We established the efficacy of the algorithm by analyzing its performance when data is generated as per the popular Bradley-Terry-Luce (BTL) or Multi-nomial Logit (MNL) model.
+The main contribution of this paper is the design and analysis of \RC: an iterative algorithm for rank aggregation using pair-wise comparisons.
+We established the efficacy of the algorithm by analyzing its performance when data is generated as per the popular Bradley-Terry-Luce (BTL) or Multinomial Logit (MNL) model.
 We have obtained an analytic bound on the finite sample error rates between the scores assumed by the BTL model and those estimated by our algorithm.
-As shown, these lead to near-optimal dependence on the number of samples required to learn the scores well by our algorithm under random select of pairs for comparison.
+As shown, these lead to near-optimal dependence on the number of samples required to learn the scores well by our algorithm under random selection of pairs for comparison.
+More generally, the comparison graph structure plays a crucial role in the performance of the algorithm.

-The experimental evaluation show that Rank Centrality performs as well as the Maximum Likelihood Estimator of the BTL model and outperforms other known competitors included the recently proposed algorithm by Ammar and Shah \citep{AS11}.
-Given the simplicity of the algorithm, analytic guarantees and wide utility of the problem of rank aggregation, we strongly believe that this algorithm will be of great practical value.
+For a tighter analysis of the optimality of Rank Centrality, we provide numerical experiments under the BTL model and compare it to the Cramer Rao lower-bound.
+Comparisons with the Cramer-Rao bound in Figure \ref{fig:crb} suggests that the error achieved by Rank Centrality is indistinguishable from the fundamental Cramer-Rao lower bound, and thus suggesting it's stronger optimality properties compared to what we can establish.

-An important open question is the near-optimality of the MLE in terms of finite sample bound -- as noted, the bounds obtained using the state-of-art analytic methods is quite weak; but the empirical performance of MLE is essentially the same as that of Rank Centrality.
+\finalcomment{ For completeness, we further provided an analysis of the error achieved by the MLE.
+Building upon our analysis, \cite{HOX14} shows that MLE is near order-optimal, just like \RC. } It is worth noting, however, that empirically the computational cost of \RC~seems much better than that of finding the MLE.

 \begin{APPENDIX}{Proof of Lemma~\ref{lem:metric}}